© Sarah Beesley MHD Hons

 Recent research has directly shown that antibiotics and the resulting increased Candida colonization of the intestinal tract can lead to an increase in airborne allergies.
 One study showed that mice given antibiotics had increased intestinal Candida colonization, which has been shown many times before, but this study also showed a concurrent increase in allergic responses to an airborne mold spore called Aspergillus fumigatus.
 This was the first time research had shown that an alteration of gut flora with antibiotics can affect the immune response and lead to an increased incidence of allergies.

 Other research has linked intestinal Candida to Coeliac disease.
 Coeliac disease is an autoimmune disease in which a T-cell mediated immune response results in damage to the tissue of the small intestine.
 This reaction is triggered by the ingestion of gluten, a protein found in certain grains, predominantly wheat, barley and rye.
 What the research shows is that a protein found in the cell wall of Candida is very similar to gluten.
-As a result, an immune system that has been exposed to a Candida overgrowth can confuse the gluten found in grains for the cell wall of Candida and mount a response against the gluten, producing a similar symptomology to Coeliac disease.
+As a result, an immune system that has been exposed to a Candida overgrowth can confuse the gluten found in grains for the cell wall of Candida and mount a response against the gluten, producing a similar symptomology to that of Coeliac disease.

 Signs and Symptoms of Candida Overgrowth